awsdocs/aws-greengrass-developer-guide/doc_source/set-config.md

 The user name for signing in to the device being tested\.
 `connectivity.auth.credentials.privKeyPath`
 The full path to the private key used to sign in to the device being tested\.

+`connectivity.port`
+Optional\.
+The port number to use for SSH connections\.
+The default value is 22\.
+This property only applies if `connectivity.protocol` is set to `ssh`\.

 `greengrassLocation`
 The location of AWS IoT Greengrass Core software on your devices\.